Frustrated mixed-spin ladders: Evidence for a bond order wave phase between rung-singlet and Haldane phases: Weak and strong rung couplings

-In the limit of strong ferromagnetic rung couplings, i.e. for $J_r<0$ and $J_l=0$, the spins $\s~(\t)$ form rung-triplets (quintets) and the singlets (triplets) being much higher in energy.
-In this limit the ground state is a product of rung-triplet and rung-quintet states, separated by an energy gap of size $3/4J_r$ (per total number of spins) with excited state.
-As soon as leg couplings are switched on, i.e. when $|J_r|\gg J_l$, the ladder behaves like a ferrimagnetic spin-(1, 2) chain, with a long-range ferrimagentic ground state of total spin $S_{tot}=L$.
-In this case, the antiferromagnetic gap within the lowest-order spin-wave theory is $\Delta=2J_l$.
-As we mentioned, in the limit of weak ferromagentic rung couplings there is also an antiferromagntic gap of size $J_l$.
-Therefore, it appears that weak and strong ferromagnetic couplings are continuously related.
+For $J_r<0$ and $J_l=0$, the $\s$ spins form rung triplets and the $\t$ spins form rung quintets, therefore the ground state is a product of rung-triplet and rung-quintet states.
+Low-energy excited states are rung singlets for $\s$ spins and rung triplets for $\t$ spins, separated from the ground state by energy gaps of $J_r$ and $2J_r$, respectively.
+As soon as leg couplings are switched on, when $J_l\ll|J_r|$, the ladder behaves like a ferrimagnetic spin (1, 2) chain, with long-range order, a total spin $S_{tot}=N$, an acoustic mode and an optical mode (at $\omega_0^+=2J_l$).
+In the opposite limit of weak ferromagnetic rung coupling ($\vert J_r\vert\ll J_l$), the magnetic moments of the two chains are aligned, giving again $S_{tot}=N$, while the low-energy excitation spectrum remains essentially that of two independent chains, with acoustic and optical modes as described above.
+Hence we expect the two limits of weak and strong ferromagnetic rung couplings to be smoothly connected.

-In the limit of strong antiferromagnetic rung couplings ($J_r>0$, and $J_l\ll J_r$) the ground state is essentially a product of local rung-singlets, i.e.